ncoghlan/misc/notes/python3/questions_and_answers.rst

-"Python 2.7+" release that bundles all of the available 3.x backport libraries with the base 2.7 distribution (which would be a much simpler project), so the prospects for a successful Python 2.8 fork that actually backports compatible change to the interpreter code seem limited.
-Heck, even creating and maintaining a *list* of the available backports hasn't happened.
+"Python 2.7+" release that bundles all of the available 3.x backport libraries with the base 2.7 distribution (which would be a much simpler project), so the prospects for a successful Python 2.8 fork that actually backports compatible changes to the interpreter core seem limited.
+Heck, even creating and maintaining a *list* of the available backports hasn't happened (although such a list likely *would* be useful for Python 2.x users wishing to access Python 3 standard library features).

 A crash in general Python adoption would also make us change our minds, but Python is working its way into more and more niches *despite* the